 DraftKings Envisions Mississippi as the First of Many Physical Sportsbook Locations to Come

 DraftKings has been a pioneering entity in the daily fantasy sports industry.
-Earlier this year, the Supreme Court struck down a federal law prohibiting betting on sports.
+Earlier this year, the Supreme Court shut down a federal law prohibiting betting on sports.
 While the law never really did ban sports betting, it did forbid states from legally permitting wagers, all except Nevada, of course.

 DraftKings has been a vocal player in that progression as well.
 They jumped out as the first option for bettors in New Jersey, when that state became the first to make sports betting officially legal.
 DraftKings has added the charismatic former NBA star Charles Barkley to help them push the popularity of the new DraftKings Sportsbook.
 On Friday, DraftKings took another giant step towards being the undisputed leader.